Grand Portage Indian Reservation: Geography

 According to the United States Census Bureau, the Grand Portage reservation has a total area of 75.7 sqmi, of which 74.47 sqmi is land and 1.23 sqmi is water.
 The Grand Portage Band also had 0.056 sqmi of off-reservation trust land as of 2020.

 Demographics

 As of the census of 2020, the total population living on the reservation was 618.
 The population density was 8.3 PD/sqmi.
 There were 328 housing units at an average density of 4.4 /sqmi.
 The racial makeup of the reservation was 63.1% Native American, 24.3% White, 0.8% Asian, 0.2% Black or African American, 0.2% Pacific Islander, and 11.5% from two or more races.
 Ethnically, the population was 1.8% Hispanic or Latino of any race.

 Economy

-The community operates a casino, the Grand Portage Lodge and Casino.
 The Grand Portage National Monument is located on the reservation and managed by the National Park Service.
 The site includes a reconstructed trading post which is authentic for the 18th century.

-In 2000, Minnesota returned ownership of the 300 acre Grand Portage State Park to the Chippewa Band, which was lost more than 50 years ago in a tax forfeiture.
-In a unique arrangement in the state, this is the only state park to be managed jointly by the state and an American Indian band.
-The park includes a 120-foot high waterfall, which has been a landmark for centuries.
-The band employs its members as staff of the park.
+The community operates a casino, the Grand Portage Lodge and Casino.